-According to Amirault, Kwan, and Wilkinson (2006), the factor stability theory suggests that some firms operate in relatively benign environments, where prices do not need to adjust more often because factors that determine prices are relatively stable.
-As Table 8 shows, our results provide some insight into these firms.
-We find that firms in information, culture, and transportation, and firms that primarily sell directly to consumers, are more likely to consider factor stability as important to their business.
-Changes in domestic input prices or in competitors' prices are not likely to be important to these firms.
+According to Amirault, Kwan, and Wilkinson (2006), the factor stability theory suggests that some firms operate in relatively benign environments, where prices do not need to adjust often because factors that affect prices are relatively stable.
+Table 8 shows that the firms in information, culture, and transportation, and primarily selling directly to consumers, are more likely to consider factor stability as important.
 They face a price leader in their industry.
 These firms are more likely to recognize the factor stability theory if they face fewer information delays.
-When do these firms change prices?
-Our model suggests that they are more likely to be state-dependent price-setters - that is, an unexpected shock or event, rather than a periodical price review, would trigger a price change.
-Our model shows that firms are more likely to recognize the factor stability theory because they find it difficult to change prices in a relatively stable environment; these firms also recognize menu costs, non-price competition, and low-inflation theories.
+We find that they are more likely to be state-dependent price-setters - that is, an unexpected shock or event, rather than a periodical price review, would trigger a price change.
+We find that firms are more likely to recognize the factor stability theory because they find it difficult to change prices in a relatively stable environment.
+These firms also recognize menu costs, non-price competition, and low-inflation theories; however, changes in domestic input prices or in competitors' prices are not likely to be important to these firms.